SchlossVRL/ColorConceptAssociations/README.md

 ### R scripts

-`CCAssociations`: Code for LMER analyses and plotting for all experiments (Exp.
-1 & 2, Pilot, and Goodness-of-fit)
+`CCAssociations`: Code for LMER analyses and plotting for all experiments (Exps.
+1 & 2, and Goodness-of-fit)